OlaYZen/OlaYZen/README.md

 I am a Powershell Developer from  Norway <img src="/gif/flag.gif" width="30">
 - 🔭 I’m working in IT and I work on servers mostly.
 - 🌱 Exploring Technical Content Writing.
+- 👨 If you even care, im 18 years old
 - ⚡ In my free time I solve problems that i make myself and playing Games.
 - 🌐 Visit my Website at: https://www.olayzen.lol/ <-- Currently In Development
 ---